MAD-1: Sales and reception

 Mad Computers manufactured 20,000 units for its initial production run of the MAD-1 by January 1984.
 The company sold the computer in the United States through a dealer network of 200 retail outlets and corporate reseller.
 In the United Kingdom, the computer sold through MBS Microtex.
 The MAD-1 received largely positive reviews in the computer press.
 It sold poorly, however, with Mad Computer having to appeal to the computing press for an expansion of its dealer network in the summer of 1984.
 That same summer, Mad Computers sued Apple Computer, accusing the latter of monopolistic behavior by dropping Nafeh's MMV as a dealer once they caught word of the MAD-1's development.
 Mad Computers discontinued the MAD-1 in 1985 and dropped out of the computer market entirely for nearly half the year.
-They reemerged as Mad Intelligent Systems in May 1985, and began selling more generic IBM PC clones through their business partner Philips.
+They reemerged as Mad Intelligent Systems, Inc. in May 1985, and began selling more generic IBM PC clones through their business partner Philips.

+In popular culture

+The computer can be seen in the movie Runaway (1984).